Skip to content

 • Larger workspaces will see a greater benefit.
 This is because larger workspaces have more crates, more test binaries, and more potential spots for bottlenecks.

-• Bottlenecks with "long pole" tests.
+• Bottlenecks with long-pole tests.
 Nextest excels in situations where there are bottlenecks in multiple test binaries: cargo test can only run them serially, while nextest can run those tests in parallel.

 • Build caching.
 Test runs are one component of end-to-end execution times.
 Speeding up the build by using sccache, the Rust Cache GitHub Action, or similar, will make test run times be a proportionally greater part of overall times.